iconmeme2/MichikAtsuCV/README.md

 # MichikAtsuCV
-This is school project :)
+This is my school project :)